Skip to main content

 Only sit down to write the proposal when you can do the following:

 1) State your argument in two sentences.
 Try two versions: one for your colleagues and one for your college-educated but non-academic friends or family.
 Both should be lucid and compelling.
 Like any writing exercise, even the 10 page paper, your argument must have a thesis.
 “Patterns of praise in Latin panegyric” is not enough.
 “Patterns of praise in Latin panegyric reveal the evolution of conceptions of virtue in aristocratic Roman culture” is better.
-“Coin imagery from second century Sicily” is not enough.
-“Coin imagery from third century Sicily demonstrate the following major change in east-west patterns of trade and social thought...” is better.
+“Coin imagery from ninth century India” is not enough.
+“Coin imagery from ninth century India demonstrates the following major change in east-west and north-south patterns of trade and social thought...” is better.

 2) List the 1-3 most important primary texts and 10 most important secondary texts for your research.